Tottenham Hotspur F.C. Under-21s and Academy: Development squad

 Players who have progressed through the academy and have shown the potential to play at a higher level are offered professional contracts and will then join the Development Squad, the successor to the reserve team.
-The Development Squad may also be joined by Under-21 players signed from other clubs or free agents who have proved themselves in trials at the club.
-The purpose of the Development Squad is to produce new players for the First Team though breaking into the senior squad is no easy feat for a young player.
-As well as playing in Under-21 games players may be loaned out to other clubs in lower leagues or sometimes clubs abroad to give them experience and to aid their development.
+The Development Squad may also be joined by Under-21 players signed from other clubs or who are free agents and have proved themselves in trials at the club.
+The purpose of the Development Squad is to produce new players for the First Team, though breaking into the senior squad is no easy feat for a young player.
+As well as playing in Under-21 games, players may be loaned out to other clubs in lower leagues or sometimes abroad to give them experience and to aid their development.

-Clive Allen became the manager of the reserve team at the beginning of the 2005–06 season.
-Home games at that time were played at Broadhall Way, the home ground of Stevenage Borough.
-From the 2007–08 season home matches were played at Leyton Orient's home ground, the Matchroom Stadium.
-The club announced on 12 June 2009 that for the 2009–10 season it would not be entering a team in the Reserve League.
-Instead the reserve players would be loaned out for first team experience, and if necessary friendly matches would be arranged as required during the season to test out players returning from injury.

-After not participating in the Reserve League for three seasons the club agreed to play in the newly formed Barclays U21 Premiership League from season 2012–13.

-In July 2014, former Aston Villa and Middlesbrough defender Ugo Ehiogu was appointed Under-21 Team Coach following a period of part-time work within the academy.
+In July 2014, former Aston Villa and Middlesbrough defender Ugo Ehiogu was appointed Under-21 team coach following a period of part-time work within the academy.
 On 20 April 2017, Ehiogu went into cardiac arrest after collapsing at Tottenham's training ground and died the following day at the age of 44.
-Two months later, Tottenham announced that they had appointed former Dagenham and Redbridge manager Wayne Burnett as Ehiogu's successor.
-Burnett currently has the title of Under-23 manager.
+Two months later, Tottenham announced that they had appointed former Dagenham & Redbridge manager Wayne Burnett as Ehiogu's successor.
+Burnett had the title of Under-23 head coach but, following changes to Premier League 2, is now the Under-21 head coach.
+The Under-21s won Premier League 2 in season 2023–24.

 Notable seasons

 2005–06 season

-New manager Clive Allen led the reserve team to their first FA Premier Reserve League South title, staying in 1st position from mid-December until the end of the season.
-They lost just three times during the league season.
+New manager Clive Allen led the reserve team to their first FA Premier Reserve League South title, staying top of the table from mid-December and losing just three times during the league season.
 In the Barclays Premiership Reserve League Play-Off, contested by the winners of the Southern and Northern Reserve League titles, Tottenham Reserves lost 2–0 to Manchester United Reserves at Old Trafford.